Conversational AI increases political knowledge as effectively as self-directed internet search: Discussion

 \section{Discussion}

-We demonstrate that conversational AI now sits alongside internet search as a commonly used source of information during high-stakes political moments like national elections.
-Moreover, across four salient issues and three model families, researching with chatbots raised belief in true facts and lowered belief in false claims to the same extent as self-directed internet search, even when the chatbots were prompted to be persuasive or sycophantic.
+Replicating and extending recent work \citep{taylor2024ai}, we demonstrate that conversational AI now sits alongside Google search as a commonly used source of information during high-stakes political moments like national elections.
+Our experimental findings speak specifically to task-directed political information-seeking: participants were instructed to research specific political topics using either conversational AI or Google search.
+This represents an important and increasingly common use case, but does not capture the full range of ways in which people interact with AI in political contexts.
+Going beyond prior single-issue investigations, we show that across four salient issues, politically balanced true and false information, and three model families, researching with chatbots raised belief in true facts and lowered belief in false claims to the same extent as self-guided Google search, even when the chatbots were prompted to be persuasive or sycophantic.
+Our within-subject controls for non-researched topics and secondary outcomes (trust, private beliefs, extremity) further demonstrate that these effects represent genuine knowledge acquisition rather than generic engagement or politically-biased persuasion.
 These findings stand in contrast to the popular assumption that the use of chatbots for seeking information about news or current affairs may inherently erode political knowledge.

-This finding has two main implications.
-First, our results suggest that the large body of prior work suggesting low levels of public trust in AI belies actual public usage for information-seeking: in fact, our data suggest that information-seeking is the most popular use case for chatbots among UK citizens (surpassing professional use, writing/translation, and practical advice), and that that users found their chatbots to be useful, accurate, and un-biased.
-Second, our experiment suggests that contrary to widespread concern about AI reliability and hallucinations, models do not increase belief in false information when used to research current affairs and political issues.
-These results could suggest that developers’ current guardrails may be sufficient to keep average informational effects neutral, and could open space to refine AI for rapid, reliable public learning during high-stakes events.
-Chatbot users were also able to research more quickly compared to search, an efficiency incentive which could portend further adoption of chatbots.
+Our multi-topic examination has three main implications.
+First, we replicate prior work showing that AI can improve political knowledge, while demonstrating for the first time that this effect generalizes across multiple topics, political viewpoints, and is not limited to liberal-favored information.
+Second, our results suggest that the large body of prior work suggesting low levels of public trust in AI belies actual public usage for information-seeking: in fact, our data suggest that information-seeking is the most popular use case for chatbots among UK citizens (surpassing professional use, writing/translation, and practical advice), and that users found their chatbots to be useful, accurate, and unbiased.
+Third, our experiment suggests that contrary to widespread concern about AI reliability and hallucinations, models do not increase belief in false information when used to research current affairs and political issues across diverse topics and political perspectives.